What is a Tipster?

 Tipsters can get their knowledge from studying an analysing the sports data, or from having insider knowledge not accessible to the general public.

 These tipsters can get very analytical and using stats figure out a gap in the bookmaker’s odds and they will sell this tip to value bettors.

 Where do you find tipsters?

-The ease of access to all things gambling online, like the mobile casinos Canada and other countries have has led to people turning to searching for tipsters online.
+The ease of access to all things gambling online, like the mobile casino and other countries have has led to people turning to searching for tipsters online.

 But these are some of the more widely available “Offline” tipsters:

 – Newspapers often have a tipster columnist to provide tips on horse racing, with basic tips such as Nap (their best selection to win) and nb (their next best selection after the nap).